Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 }
 ```

-### Part2 c.
-Preparetion of single cell Expression set:
+### Part 2c.
+Preparation of single cell Expression set:

 The data matrix is stored as a Sparse Matrix.
 ExpressionSet can only
-process dense matrix.
+process a dense matrix.
 We perform all filtration steps on the sparse
 matrix first, then convert it to a dense matrix.
 Luckily, all filtration
-steps have been applied to the meta\_data, we no only need to select the
+steps have been applied to the meta\_data; we now only need to select
-cells from the single cell count matrix.
-PS. this part was performed on
+the cells from the single cell count matrix.
+PS. this part was performed
-the computing cluster.
+on the computing cluster.

 ``` r
 #define variables for new matrix: